-Sluggish cognitive tempo (SCT) has a lot in common with some types of attention deficit hyperactivity disorder (ADHD).
+Sluggish cognitive tempo (SCT) isn’t an official medical diagnosis buthas a lot in common with some types of attention deficit hyperactivity disorder (ADHD).
 People with SCT have trouble focusing and paying attention, but they’re less likely to be impulsive or hyperactive.

 It was first identified in the mid-1980s, and doctors are still trying to figure out how to define it and why it happens.
 Some researchers who study SCT call it concentration deficit disorder.